jellyfin-archive/jellyfin-docs/general/administration/migrate-from-emby.md

    sudo chown -R jellyfin:jellyfin /var/lib/jellyfin
    ```

-9. Mark Startup Wizard as completed - if not marked as completed then it can be a security risk specially if remote access is enabled:
+9. Mark Startup Wizard as completed - if not marked as completed then it can be a security risk especially if remote access is enabled:

    ```sh
    sudo sed -i '/IsStartupWizardCompleted/s/false/true/' /etc/jellyfin/system.xml